Q&A with Mikhail Gusev 18EMBA

 Q: Talk about your experiences at Goizueta.
 How did the program meet or exceed your expectations?

-Before joining GBS, I have never studied in the U.S. So, I could only compare my experience with my undergraduate years in Russia.
+Before joining Goizueta, I have never studied in the U.S. So, I could only compare my experience with my undergraduate years in Russia.
 First of all, I found teaching style in the U.S. more inspirational, insightful and flexible in comparison with my home country.
-In addition, GBS has vast educational resources that are available for students: huge business library, many business databases, access to academic research, and support of school staff and faculty who are always happy to meet and provide guidance.
+In addition, Goizueta has vast educational resources that are available for students: huge business library, many business databases, access to academic research, and support of school staff and faculty who are always happy to meet and provide guidance.
 These resources are extremely helpful if one is doing research or simply wants to learn something new.

 Q: How have you been able to take what you learned at Goizueta and apply it to your current position?
 Please give examples.